Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Discussion

 \subsubsection{Process}

 In prior work, researchers emphasized the importance of transparency in AI’s coding processes and advocated for tools that can support marginalized populations while maintaining ethical integrity \cite{willson2019,lake2019}.
 If these tools reinforce dominant narratives or exclude outlier voices, they risk replicating harmful assumptions.
 Our results further confirmed this need for transparency.
-A potential way of making the AI analysis process more transparent is through clear communication about the process, such as explicit explanations of code suggestions (e.g., ``This excerpt was coded as \textit{`lack of trust in AI'} as the participant expressed skepticism about AI's ability to understand context.") while highlighting the relevant words or phrases in the transcript.
-This would make the inner workings more transparent, allowing the user to identify and revise questionable AI outputs.
-This transparency is not only beneficial for incorporating AI, but also for collaboration between researchers.
-More specifically, future systems could similarly enhance collaboration by visualizing coding discrepancies between researchers and offering AI-generated interpretations of the differences (e.g., ``Based on the sections coded as \textit{`trust in AI'}, it seems like Researcher 1 interpreted the code as including both trust \textit{and} mistrust in AI while Researcher 2 focused exclusively on sections showing trust, excluding those on mistrust.")
+A potential way of making the AI analysis process more transparent is through clear communication about the process, such as \textbf{explicit explanations of code suggestions (e.g., ``This excerpt was coded as \textit{`lack of trust in AI'} as the participant expressed skepticism about AI's ability to understand context.") while highlighting the relevant words or phrases in the transcript.} This would make the inner workings more transparent, allowing the user to identify and revise questionable AI outputs.
+This transparency is not only beneficial for incorporating AI, but also for supporting coordination and collaboration between researchers.
+More specifically, future systems could similarly enhance collaboration by \textbf{visualizing coding discrepancies between researchers and offering AI-generated interpretations of the differences} (e.g., ``Based on the sections coded as \textit{`trust in AI'}, it seems like Researcher 1 interpreted the code as including both trust \textit{and} mistrust in AI while Researcher 2 focused exclusively on sections showing trust, excluding those on mistrust.")
+From a delegation standpoint, our findings suggest that AI-assisted QDA should support how analytic work is divided between AI systems and human researchers while expecting systems to \textbf{explicitly signal segments that require human sense-making, discussion, or judgment.} In this framing, delegation is not about replacing interpretation, but about directing human attention to analytically difficult moments where meaning must be negotiated.